 Cuba plans cautious reopening to tourists

-Foreign tourists, the lifeblood of Cuba's economy, will be restricted to a well-established string of coastal resorts to limit contact with the local population in a country, where Diaz-Canel insisted, the novel coronavirus pandemic was “under control”.
+Foreign tourists, the lifeblood of Cuba's economy, will be restricted to a well established string of coastal resorts to limit contact with the local population in a country, where Diaz-Canel insisted, the coronavirus pandemic was "under control."

-Havana and the rest of the country will initially be reserved for local tourism.
+Havana and the rest of the country will be initially be reserved for local tourism.

 So far Cuba has reported 2,219 COVID-19 cases, with 84 deaths.

-But the pandemic shutdown has throttled the economy, and the Government is eyeing the early revival of tourism, worth US$3.3 billion in 2018.
+But the pandemic shutdown has throttled the economy, and the government is eyeing the early revival of tourism, worth $3.3 billion in 2018.

 "Unlike other countries, Cuba already had a crisis by the time COVID-19 arrived," said economist Omar Everleny Perez, citing economic collapse in Venezuela and strengthening US sanctions.